nusenu/OrNetStats/index.md

 The following relay operators did make an effort to allow for automated verification of the hostname provided in their ContactInfo using the [ContactInfo Information Sharing Specification version 2](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/).
-Since this is a two way link (domain to relay and relay to domain), this can no longer be easily be spoofed by an attacker.
+Since this is a two way link (domain to relay and relay to domain), this can no longer be spoofed easily by an attacker anymore.

 <div class="datatable-begin"></div>